LEARN ABOUT FFT

 Mission Statement: To provide nutritious meals to chronically hungry school children in our community

 Despite federal and state social service programs, too many children in our community have little or no food on weekends.
-There are countless reasons for kids to go hungry – homelessness, parents out-of-work, lack of transportation to food banks or food kitchens, or access to kitchen facilities (such as family living in long-term hotel or car).
-All of these reasons prohibits children from eating regular, nutritious meals over the weekends.
+There are countless reasons for kids to go hungry – homelessness, parents out of work, lack of transportation to food banks or food kitchens, or access to kitchen facilities (such as family living long-term in hotel or car).
+All of these reasons prohibit children from eating regular, nutritious meals over the weekends.
 These children then return to school on Monday famished, their last meal being their school lunch from the previous Friday.

 Food bags weigh less than five pounds, making them easier for children to carry.
 The bags are placed in the child’s backpacks in a closed-door meeting, and if the child does not have a backpack we provide one for them.

 During the summer months, Food for Thought serves free nutritious lunches to all children ages 2 to 18 years old at a local park.
 The Summer Food Service Program was established by the USDA to ensure that low-income children continue to receive nutritious meals when school is not in session.

 In our current economy, more and more children are going hungry.
 Additionally, the issue is becoming so widespread that the U.S. government has coined the phrase “food insecure.”
 This term refers to people in situations where they regularly and frequently do not know where their next meal is coming from.
 A report from the Center for American Progress: Hunger in America was published on October 5, 2011.
 This report found dramatic issues related to “food insecure” children: